brettljausn/reactionator/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Special thanks to Dr. Werner Stadlmayr for the inspiration for this project